MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-ChildItem.md

 **Depth** or **Recurse** parameters, empty directories aren't included in the output.

 Locations are exposed to `Get-ChildItem` by PowerShell providers.
 A location can be a file system directory, registry hive, or a certificate store.
+Some parameters are only available for a specific provider.
 For more information, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).

 ## EXAMPLES